-Migratory birds continue to visit the Salton Sea, because development has swallowed up the vast majority of California estuaries and wetlands.
+Migratory birds continue to visit the Salton Sea because development has swallowed up the vast majority of California estuaries and wetlands.
 For many of those birds, this is their last stop.
-Salinity and agricultural runoff has turned the lake into a sea of dying fish and a festering cesspool of botulism.
+Salinity and agricultural runoff have turned the lake into a sea of dying fish and a festering cesspool of botulism.

 Can bamboo save the Salton Sea?

-Lydick operates a small nursery in El Centro, where he specializes in drought tolerant varieties of bamboo.
-You might associate bamboo with tropical climates of Hawaii and Southeast Asia, but there are more than 1,400 species of bamboo, and many can grow quite well with little water.
+Lydick operates a small nursery in El Centro, where he specializes in drought-tolerant varieties of bamboo.
+You might associate bamboo with the tropical climates of Hawaii and Southeast Asia, but there are more than 1,400 species of bamboo, and many can grow quite well with little water.

 As a grass, bamboo needs regular watering, but the roots are shallow.
 Once established, a bamboo grove creates it own shade and drops enough leaves to provide a bit of mulch.
 In this way, the plant helps the desert soil to retain moisture.
 It requires far less water than a green lawn or the golf courses you find in Palm Springs.